tztztztz/php-no-slam-cache/README.md

 Include **classloader.php** into your bootstrap file/procedure to load package classes.

+Classloader is optional, as class names and position in directories is PSR-4 comptible.

 # Cache Methods commons

 Every Cache Method implements interface **\inopx\cache\InterfaceCacheMethod** and comes with constructor containing **$syncTimeoutSeconds** variable with default value of 30.